 All volunteers have their own special interests and skill sets and we do try to match them with the upcoming project.
 However, construction is always in flux.
 It is affected by weather, supply chains, sub-contractor schedules and by the skill level of those volunteers who worked prior to your arrival.
 There is always much to do and we do hope you will be flexible when you arrive to volunteer.

-All volunteers must first attend one of our volunteer orientation classes (conducted every other Saturday, 10:00am, at our office).
+All volunteers must first attend one of our volunteer orientation classes.
+Due to the current pandemic, please keep an eye on any of our social media outlets to remain updated as to when volunteer orientation classes will be.
 While helpful, construction skills are not required.
 We work most Tuesdays, Thursdays and Saturdays.
 It is a special experience to work alongside Habitat partner families and other volunteers, being a part of making decent and affordable housing a reality in someone’s life.

 - Warehouse: Loading and unloading tools, supplies; organizing, etc.